zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ### **STEP 1**: Create a simple Cafeteria Assistance ChatBot

-Log in to your ChatBot Tenant instance, then click the **Bots** button on left-navigation menu.
+Log in to your OMCe and then, select Bots to create ChatBot.
 ![](images/100/Picture100-23.png)

-On the ChatBot Tenant instance dashboard, click the **New Bot** button.
+And, then click the **New Bot** button

 ***DISCLAIMER*** “The MCSe trail environment GUI might be little different than our test environment”

 ![D:\\Workshop\_Bot\\image1.PNG](images/100/image3.png)

-In the **Create Bot** dialog, name the ChatBot CafeteriaAssistance\_Bot.
-Then, add a description and click **Create**.
+In the **Create Bot** dialog, name your bot (e.g. ChatBot CafeteriaAssistance_Bot).
+Then, add a description and click **“Create”** .

 ![](images/100/image4.png)

-You are taken to the home page for your bot.
-Here on the left you can see a list of icons you use to navigate to your **Intents, Entities, Flow, Resource Bundles, QnA, Components, Settings and Quality**.
-At this time, you have no intents.
+You are taken to the home page for your Bot.
+Here on the left, you can see a list of icons you can use to navigate to your **Intents, Entities, Flow, Resource Bundles, Q&A, Components, Settings and Quality**.

 ![D:\\Workshop\_Bot\\image2.PNG](images/100/image5.png)

 ### **Step 2**: Add an Intent, Entity for show menu

-From your ChatBot, click the **Intent** icon and then click the green **Intent** button.
+From the homepage of your ChatBot, click the **“Intent”** icon present on left-side navigation bar and then click the green **“Intent”** button.

 ![](images/100/image6.png)

-This intent will be used to show the cafeteria menu.
-Enter **ShowMenu** as the intent name, and then provide a description.
+This Intent will be used to show the cafeteria menu.
+Enter **ShowMenu** as the Intent name, and then provide a description.
 These values are automatically saved, so you do not need to explicitly save them.
 As you create artifacts, you may notice a message in the lower right corner that your work has been saved.

 ![D:\\Workshop\_Bot\\Image5.PNG](images/100/image7.png)

-Now that you have an intent, you need some sentence examples to express what a show menu is.
-In the Examples area add the following text: **show menu,** followed by a return.
+Now that you have an intent, to express what a show menu is.
+In the Examples area add the following text: **show menu**, followed by a return.

 ![D:\\Workshop\_Bot\\image6.PNG](images/100/image8.png)

-Add another example utterance: **what do you have?**, followed by a return.
+Add another example utterance: **what do you have?** Followed by a return.

 Include the list of example utterances below to your intent, each followed by a return.
-Notice that the examples do not need to be in the form of a question, they can be a statement.
+Notice that the examples do not need to be in the form of a question, they can be a statement as well.

 -   **hi**